Image de fond

 Additionally, it’s crucial to be alerted in case of a data breach to respond quickly.
 Your company can set up alerts on a trusted cloud platform to be notified of sensitive data downloads or transfers to unknown devices.
 This makes it easier to identify the source of data loss prevention incidents and take appropriate action to recover the data.
 A solid incident response plan also improves organizational agility in such scenarios.
 In some cases, data masking techniques can also be applied to conceal sensitive information from unauthorized users while maintaining operational usability.

-6. Use Anti-Ransomware Solutions
+6. Use anti-ransomware solutions

 In 2021, SMEs and startups were the most targeted businesses (52%, up from 34% in 2020) for ransomware risks.
 These malicious programs access systems, encrypt data, render it unusable, and paralyze operations.
 Cybercriminals then demand a ransom for data recovery.